cacaosteve/MoneroWalletCoreFFI/README.md

 - When you add the package, SPM uses that xcframework directly.

 2) Linux (Vapor) — System library (no Rust required)
-- The package declares a `systemLibrary` target `CLibMoneroWalletCore` that links against an installed `libwalletcore.so`.
+- The package declares a `systemLibrary` target `CLibMoneroWalletCore` that links against an installed `libmonerowalletcore.so`.
-- At build time, SPM asks `pkg-config` for headers and link flags and links your app against `libwalletcore.so` already installed on the system.
+- At build time, SPM asks `pkg-config` for headers and link flags and links your app against `libmonerowalletcore.so` already installed on the system.

 ### iOS/macOS (Xcode)